awsdocs/aws-java-developer-guide/doc_source/credentials.rst

 Loading Credentials
 -------------------

-Once credentials have been set, you can load them using the |sdk-java| default credential provider chain.
+Once credentials have been set, you can load them using the default credential provider chain.

 :emphasis:`To load credentials using the default credential provider chain`